- Sherry vs Port Wine – What is Fortified Wine? - July 9, 2022

 How to Find the Best Sparkling Wine

 Sparkling wine has always been a refined way to celebrate momentous occasions–but now it’s making headlines in Britain and beyond.

-It seems like as good time as any to poor a glass of sparkling wine–whether British, Italian, or based in the United States.
+It seems like a good time as any to pour a glass of sparkling wine–whether British, Italian or based in the United States.

 But how do you find the best sparkling wine possible, and what even is the difference between sparkling wine and champagne?

 In this article, we’ll cover all of the basics when it comes to sparkling wine so you can have your very best glass, no matter the occasion.

 What Is The Difference Between Sparkling Wine and Champagne?